Chevrolet Citation: Development

 To better compete in the compact segment following the 1973 fuel crisis, General Motors commenced work in April 1974 on a replacement for its X-body compact lines, a model family that included the Chevrolet Nova and its divisional counterparts.
 As the 1970s progressed, the popularity of import-brand vehicles (such as the Honda Accord and the Volkswagen Rabbit) led to declining market share held by American manufacturers in the compact segment.
 Though downsizing of the full-size B and C-body platforms and the A-body mid-size lines was crucial to the future of the company, the two redesigns placed GM model hierarchy out of alignment; though officially a compact, the X-body Nova became dimensionally larger than the Malibu (a year after becoming closer in size to the Caprice than the Chevette).

 To realign the X-body platform in size between the A-body and the H-body subcompacts, GM commenced a redesign of its compact lines in 1974.
-Intended for a 1978 introduction, the Chevrolet Condor was to be introduced as the replacement for the outgoing Chevrolet Nova.
+Intended for a 1978 introduction, the Condor was to be introduced as the replacement for the outgoing Nova.
 Along with a major reduction in exterior footprint (sized between the Vega and Monza in length), the X-body platform was adopting the transverse front-wheel drive layout used by its competitors.
 Though GM had pioneered the use of front-wheel drive in postwar American vehicles (with the 1966 Oldsmobile Toronado), its experience with the layout was limited to longitudinal powertrains (large-block V8s for the Toronado, Cadillac Eldorado, and GMC Motorhome).
 To gain insight towards front-wheel drive vehicles powered by inline-4 engines, the company acquired multiple Lancia vehicles for testing and reverse engineering.
 During the summer of 1976, the first X-body prototypes entered testing.

 As chassis design for the front-wheel drive X-body evolved, design work was delegated between divisions.
 Chevrolet was responsible for the front suspension design, with Pontiac to develop the rear suspension.
 The 2.5L inline-4 was a Pontiac-designed engine along with a 2.8L Chevrolet-developed V6.
 Though far smaller than its predecessor, the new X-body remained among the largest designs in its segment, using a 105-inch wheelbase.
 In contrast to the fastback coupe and hatchback and the four-door sedan of the previous generation, the downsized platform was to offer multiple designs specific to each division.
 For Chevrolet, the Condor was to be offered as a two-door coupe and three-door and five-door hatchbacks.

 While the Chevrolet Condor was originally intended for a 1978 model-year release (to compete against the Ford Fairmont and the smaller Dodge Omni/Plymouth Horizon), its launch was postponed into early 1979.
 Though design work was completed, company parts supplies and tooling were not yet ready to match the production of a vehicle replacing the Chevrolet Nova.
 During the delay, Chevrolet dropped the Condor nameplate in favor of Citation.